YuriVini/Modal/README.md

 # Modal
-It's a modal created with React Native with the "Pressable" prop.
+It's a modal created with React Native using "Pressable" prop.